man people summer grass

 For comparison, I saw a U9 game where the players are usually silent when out of possession, and when attacking they yell “Pass!
 Pass!
 Pass!” or “Alex!!” or “What are you doing?!”.
 It was winter, so many soccer players were too cold to move, let alone talk.
 I can see that the coach was not happy with the lack of quality communication, but the players didn’t know what to say.
 The words that the experienced players used were very small vocabulary, but they basically made up a different language for them.
 Everybody knew exactly what they meant, when to say it, and how to react if they heard it.

 The way to coach soccer players to communicate is to teach them the common language of soccer players.
 A dozen phrases that they need to learn are sufficient and often common across languages.
-It is a methodology to teach the following phrases in defense: “up”, “step”, “drop” and “hold”.
+It is a soccer coaching methodology to teach the following phrases in defense: “up”, “step”, “drop” and “hold”.
 When attacking the magic words are “square”, “line”, “cross” and “back”.
 The bonus lesson is to coach using the hands so that even if the stadium is full of tens of thousands of screaming fans, the players can understand each other what they need from each other.
 Teaching the same dozen words for years requires so much patience that the soccer coach deserves a monument.

 Defensive Commands for Soccer Players to Communicate